sparktsang/sparktsang.github.io/_posts/gap-remake.md

 My desire to help, my belief in the power of reason to enlighten, slowly eroded, replaced by a profound, soul-crushing boredom.

-Even here, in a world supposedly dedicated to the free exchange of ideas, even when I possessed the "optimal solution," my contribution sank without a trace.
+Even here, in a world supposedly dedicated to the free exchange of ideas, even when I possessed the "optimal solution", my contribution sank without a trace.
 It was just like the corporate world I had simulated in my mind: the world has no mechanism, no *consciousness*, to recognize superior value.

 I was a master to a few, but a ghost to the many.
 And that's when I understood.
 You cannot wake someone who is pretending to be asleep.
 The fundamental forces that govern humanity are not reason or the pursuit of truth; they are inertia and the desperate need for emotional validation.
 They had no intention of accepting a better analysis, just as the corporate world has no real intention of hiring the best person for the job.
 They are content with the status quo.